 20+ Things to Do in Michigan: Your Ultimate Summer Bucket List

-1. Ride a Dune Buggy on Michigan’s Sand Dunes
+1. Zip Around in an Open Buggy on Michigan’s Sand Dunes

-If you've never zipped in an open buggy around a 200-foot mountain of sand, or you're just reliving a childhood memory, know you'll be smiling every one of those 40 or so minutes of the trip.
-Head to the Saugatuck Dune Rides Inc. in that scenic beach town or the perennial favorite, Mac Wood’s Dune Rides in Silver Lake.
+Few things capture the spirit of a Michigan summer quite like tearing across a 200-foot wall of sand in an open buggy – wind in your face, nothing but golden dunes and blue sky ahead.
+You'll be grinning ear to ear every one of those 40 or so minutes of the trip.
+Head to Saugatuck Dune Rides Inc. in the scenic beach town or the perennial favorite, Mac Wood’s Dune Rides in Silver Lake.

 2. Explore Shipwrecks of the Great Lakes